Impetigo In Babies: Causes, Symptoms, Diagnosis And Treatment

 • Give diaper breaks.
 Bullous impetigo can cause sores around the diaper area.
 Let the baby stay without a diaper for a few minutes every day to air-dry the affected part.
 Air circulation allows the sores to dry quicker, which can accelerate the healing process.

 • Wash the baby’s hands periodically.
 Your baby may accidentally touch a sore and place the hand on other parts of the body or a caretaker’s skin.
-Wash the baby’s hands with a safe disinfectant soap once in every six hours to prevent the accumulation of the strep and staph bacteria on the palms.
+Wash the baby’s hands with a safe disinfectant soap once every six hours to prevent the accumulation of the strep and staph bacteria on the palms.

 • Clean sores once a day with warm water.
 Besides a warm water bath every day, clean the sores once every eight to 12 hours with warm water.
 Your baby’s pediatrician can prescribe a water-soluble anti-bacterial liquid to add to the water.